cingaldi/ml-kaggle-titanic/README.md

 * In training dataset, ~10% of samples have missing "Age" value.
 Furthermore, looking at distribution (see docs/Figure_1.png) and sample dispersion, turns out that it's not appropriate to replace so many values with mean/median

 In this step, I won't pick Age as feature, but I'll come back on it later and here is why: When a ship sinks, I suppose that everyone will put a big effort to save children.
 Old people have less probability to survive.
 Thus, if I'm right, age will carry significant knowledge

+### Phase 2: Exploratory Analysis

+The first question I need to answer is: "How many people survived?
+Who are the the survivors/dead?"

+    > Survivors and Dead count
+    Survived= 38.0% , Dead=62.0% (sum is 100.0) Out of 891 examples

+There are more dead than survivors.
+I'll investigate on dead people data to understand why they are dead